 - Complete Direct Loan Entrance Counseling online by clicking here.

 Loan funds will be released to the college on the set disbursement dates for each semester.
-All federal loans are scheduled to disburse at approximately the 50% mark after the beginning of each semester provided the loan is approved prior to the start of the semester.
 Summer loans will disburse in July after the drop/add period of the latest starting summer session.
-Loans will be processed for 50% of your annual eligibility per semester provided you meet eligibility requirements.
 You have the right to accept, reduce, or decline loans at any time prior to the disbursement dates by contacting the Financial Aid Office.
-You may return loan funds after disbursement provided you notify the Financial Aid Office or the Bursar’s Office within 14 days of disbursement.
+You may return loan funds after disbursement provided you notify the Student Financial Services Department within 14 days of disbursement.
 We strongly encourage all students to practice responsible borrowing.
-Borrow only those funds needed to cover your cost of attending Pennsylvania Highlands Community College.

 The school determines the actual loan amount students are eligible to receive each academic year; however, there are limits on the maximum amount of subsidized and unsubsidized loans that students are eligible to receive each academic year and over the students’ academic career.
 Annual Federal Direct Loan limits are as follows.